-For the purposes of this section, prior learning means the knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-ofstate institutions.
+For the purposes of this section, prior learning means the knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of-state institutions.
 To award ACPL, the college must determine whether or not the knowledge, skills and abilities a student has gained through prior learning match the knowledge, skills and abilities a student would gain by completing a specific course.
 If outcomes of prior learning equal outcomes of a specific course, then credit for this non-traditional learning may be awarded.
+Students planning to transfer should check with the receiving institution on the number of credits earned through ACPL, that they will accept.